qdzo/ceylon-config/README.md

 ## Advanced

-You can create custom config loader by extending `Loader` class and registering it in system.
+You can create custom config loader by extending `Loader` class and registering it in the system.

 Implementing loader